aaagab/nargs/readme.md

   - `repeat="replace"` resets and replace previous argument's fork if any.
 - In code Nargs returns a CliArg class object that has for members argument properties and nested arguments objects.
 Arguments can then be accessed with their name either dynamically with a string in a dictionary or as a class member.
 - On the command-line Nargs allows variable placeholders that may be substituted by environment variables.
 - Arguments sibling order does not matter in definition.
-Arguments order is set by user with conditional statements inside code.
+Arguments order is set by developer with conditional statements inside code.
 - Auto-generated documentation from definition file, that can be printed to the terminal or exported in the following formats: asciidoc, html, markdown, and text.
 - Auto-generated documentation may include [Nargs end-user's documentation](nargs-syntax.md).
 - Typed argument's values: